danielkinguk/draft-rrk-cats-flexmedia-usecase/draft-rrk-cats-flexmedia-usecase-00.md

 A Flex Media (FM) service is personalised media such as stories, audiobooks, and games.
 This content is generated based on user preferences and experiential learning, ensuring a tailored experience.
 It employs multi-directional delivery methods, allowing user-generated content and personalised media to thrive.
 This "software-powered content" caters to end-users, the primary recipients and participants in this dynamic ecosystem.

 From a network distribution perspective, FM media requires a robust and flexible delivery infrastructure capable of handling the dynamic assembly of content based on user interactions and preferences.
 This necessitates advanced content delivery networks (CDNs) and edge computing solutions that efficiently process and deliver personalised content streams.
 Moreover, the scalability of this approach is critical, as it must support a potentially vast number of unique user experiences generated from the same set of media objects.
 By separating media components, creators can offer multiple versions of content tailored to different needs, such as alternative audio tracks for different languages or visually impaired audiences requiring descriptive audio.
 This level of adaptability not only enhances the user experience but also broadens the audience's reach.

+Personalisation of media can occur in multiple stages if regional and personal preferences are considered.
+Delivery infrastructures for personalised media need therefore offer flexibility in creating dynamic media composition stages at at various locations in the network to efficiently support the various personalisation permutations.
+Further, the selection of media composition sites depends on the availability of compute resources, proximity to storage for media objects and if user agency is afforded, round-trip times to the destination Client.

 ## Previous IETF work on Video Media Delivery across Internet Infrastructure